|Available teaching periods||Delivery mode||Location|

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-The learning in the unit is through lectures and practical laboratory classes with other unit relevant information imparted in focussed tutorials; there are 2 hours of lectures and 2 hours of practicals/tutorials every week.
+The learning in the unit is through lectures and practical laboratory classes with other unit relevant information imparted in focussed tutorials; on average there are 2 hours of lectures and 1.5 hours of practicals/tutorials every week.
 It is recommended that you will spend, on average, a total of 10 hours every week on this subject, including the 4 hours of contact time, and 6 hours of self directed study.

 Required IT skills